 Understanding asset allocation

 In simple terms, asset allocation is the percentage of each asset class in your portfolio.
 There are many subcategories of assets.
 The three primary are stocks, bonds, and cash.
-Some individuals also use alternative” strategies (such as hedge equity or “long-short” strategies) and private fund investments (e.g., hedge funds, private equity) to round out their portfolio, if they have the appropriate level of assets and financial sophistication.
+Some individuals also use alternative” strategies (such as hedge equity or “long-short” strategies) and private fund investments (e.g., private equity or venture capital) to round out their portfolio if they have the appropriate level of assets and financial sophistication.

 Historically, stocks have had the highest returns but also the greatest amount of risk.
 So while they generally offer the most growth potential, they may also lead to significant losses.
 Bonds are usually less volatile than stocks but typically deliver more modest returns.
 Cash and cash-like strategies (like money market funds) are considered the safest investment.
 However, they yield meager returns.